 The colour is difficult to describe, as I said in bad light it looks like a vibrant blue, actually it looked as if it nearly a purple tinge coming through.
 But under bright light and direct sun light is when it really shines…literally.
 It’s quite difficult to capture in a photograph just how good it looks.
 It appears as if the frame has been treated firstly as a raw frame, polished up, not quite so it’s as reflective as a mirror, but to the point it will reflect light and show lots of different textures.
 The light reflects the textures through the “paint” which is best described as a clear anodize.
 I hope to have captured some of the textures in the photos.

 In the past year or two I have ridden quite a few different frames and bike configurations and I find the One frame right up there with the best of them.

 At 4lb 1oz the XXL (21 7/8″ or 55cm top tube) a real lightweight for the bigger riders in the sport.

 |Value for money:||5/5|

-- This is one very light piece of racing machinery.
+- This is one very light, and at the same time heavy duty, piece of racing machinery.

-- No problems with this frame, you would have trouble finding anything stiffer on the market.
+- I still say you would have trouble finding anything stiffer on the market.